Diamondbacks vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In their last 10 games with a total, the Diamondbacks and their opponents have failed to hit the over seven times.
+- When it comes to hitting the over, the Diamondbacks and their opponents are 4-4-2 in their last 10 games with a total.

-- The Diamondbacks have two wins against the spread in their last four chances.
+- The Diamondbacks have a record of 2-2-0 ATS over their last 10 games.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have won 61.9% of the games this season when they were the moneyline favorite (13-8).
+- The Diamondbacks have put together a 14-8 record in games they were favored on the moneyline (winning 63.6% of those games).

+- Arizona has played as moneyline favorites of -250 or shorter in just one game this season, which it won.

-- Based on this game's moneyline, the Diamondbacks' implied win probability is 64.9%.
+- Based on this game's moneyline, the Diamondbacks have an implied win probability of 71.4%.

-- Arizona has combined with opponents to go over the total 25 times this season for a 25-25-3 record against the over/under.
+- Arizona has played in 54 games with an over/under set, and have combined with its opponents to go over the total 26 times (26-25-3).

-- The Diamondbacks have a 4-2-0 record against the spread this season (covering 66.7% of the time).
+- The Diamondbacks have put together a 4-2-0 record ATS this season (covering 66.7% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.